SomeGuyCalledBru/same-old-boring-crypto-sniper/README.md

 4. Run `python main.py`, **without arguments**.
 5. To configure your settings(amount, gas, network and dex), go to the Settings tab in the browser tab that opens.
 ---
-**NOTE**
+**NOTES**

-There are more settings than was said here-they are just not in the UI yet.
+* There are more settings than was said here-they are just not in the UI yet.
 To modify them, you can edit the JSON file manually.
+* If you've known any programming language for more than a few seconds, you may have noticed that the section that is open-sourced is basically just a web server, thus you might feel intrigued to open it up to the world. **Don't!** Not only is it a security nightmare that gives people control over your wallet, it's just not designed to run that way.

 ---